Last Updated on November 8, 2022.

 - Each breeder must decide how a positive Wobbly Hedgehog Syndrome case somewhere in their lines will affect their breeding program.
 The cause and/or transmission of WHS is still unknown so there are few guidelines to evaluate a “good” or “bad” breeding program.

-Primary Authors: Gail Dick, Millermeade Farm’s Critter Connection and Niki Sprauer, Rose City Hedgehogs
+Primary Authors: Gail Smith, Millermeade Farm’s Critter Connection and Niki Sprauer, Rose City Hedgehogs

 Dr. Tom Klein, East Hilliard Veterinary Services